MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ====================================================================== -->
-## Step 2 - Set up Unity project for HoloLens 2 development
+## Step 2 - Set up Unity for HoloLens 2 development

-Before you can start developing a HoloLens 2 app with WebView2, you'll need to set up your Unity project for HoloLens 2 development.
-To prepare your project for mixed reality development, follow the steps in [Unity development for HoloLens 2](/windows/mixed-reality/develop/unity/unity-development-overview?tabs=arr,D365,hl2) in the Mixed Reality documentation.
-For a step-by-step walkthrough of configuring a Unity project, see [Set up a new OpenXR project with MRTK](/windows/mixed-reality/develop/unity/new-openxr-project-with-mrtk).
+Before you can start developing a HoloLens 2 app with WebView2, you will need to install Unity.
+Follow the steps in [Choosing a Unity version and XR plugin](/windows/mixed-reality/develop/unity/choosing-unity-version) to complete installation of the toolset needed to build Mixed Reality applications.

 <!-- ====================================================================== -->
-## Step 3 - Install Mixed Reality Feature Tool and Mixed Reality Toolkit (MRTK)
+## Step 3 - Configure the Unity project for Mixed Reality development

-Once you have your Unity project ready for HoloLens 2 development, you'll need to configure the Mixed Reality Toolkit (MRTK) in your project.
+Once you have your tools installed, you are ready to create and configure your project.
+The easiest way to get started with HoloLens 2 development is to utilize the the Mixed Reality Toolkit (MRTK) in your project.

+The Mixed Reality Feature Tool simplifies the process of discovering, installing, and managing Mixed Reality features, including the Mixed Reality Toolkit, and packages for your Unity project.
+For more guidance on installing the Mixed Reality Feature Tool, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).

 1. First, [Download the Mixed Reality Feature Tool](https://www.microsoft.com/download/details.aspx?id=102778) from the Microsoft Download Center.

-   The Mixed Reality Feature Tool simplifies the process of discovering, installing, and managing Mixed Reality features and packages for your Unity project.
-For more guidance on installing the Mixed Reality Feature Tool, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).

 1. Run the downloaded Mixed Reality Feature Tool executable, and follow the prompts to install the Mixed Reality Toolkit (MRTK) and any additional required packages for HoloLens 2 development.

    The Mixed Reality Feature Tool allows you to select and install the appropriate versions of the Mixed Reality Toolkit (MRTK), along with other Mixed Reality features, directly into your Unity project.

+For a detailed step-by-step walkthrough of configuring the Unity project, see [Set up a new OpenXR project with MRTK](/windows/mixed-reality/develop/unity/new-openxr-project-with-mrtk).

-After you've installed the Mixed Reality Feature Tool and the Mixed Reality Toolkit (MRTK), the MRTK assets and prefabs appear in your Unity project, ready for use.
+After you've used the Mixed Reality Feature Tool to install the Mixed Reality Toolkit (MRTK), the MRTK assets and prefabs will appear in your Unity project and the MRTK will guide you through configuring the Open XR plugin for your project.

-Continue to the next step.

 <!-- ====================================================================== -->
 ## Step 4 - Install the WebView plugin for Unity by using the Mixed Reality Feature Tool

-In this step, you'll use the Mixed Reality Feature Tool to install the Microsoft Mixed Reality WebView plugin for Unity.
+In this step, as above, you'll use the Mixed Reality Feature Tool to install the Microsoft Mixed Reality WebView plugin for Unity.
 This will install the specific version of the WebView2 NuGet package that's compatible with HoloLens 2.

 1. Launch the Mixed Reality Feature Tool (which you installed above).
 The **Start** page of the Mixed Reality Feature Tool for Unity opens, containing options to configure settings and to view documentation: